Carpenter license requirements by state: A comprehensive guide

 License required: No

-The South Carolina Residential Builders Commission does not require a carpenter to be licensed by the state; however, as a carpenter, you’ll need to register with the South Carolina Department of Labor, Licensing and Regulation.
+The South Carolina Residential Builders Commission does not require a carpenter to be licensed by the state; however, you must register with the South Carolina Department of Labor, Licensing and Regulation as a carpenter.

 South Dakota